 Pillowy-soft marshmallows are easy to make at home: Make a hot sugar syrup, whip it with gelatin, and let the mixture set before cutting and dusting with a powdered-sugar-and-cornstarch coating.
 The marshmallows make fun gifts, and they’re unbeatable on top of hot chocolate or melted in s’mores.
 Watch Shauna Sever, author of Marshmallow Madness!
-Dozens of Puffalicious Recipes, make these fun treats in her CHOW Tip video.
+Dozens of Puffalicious Recipes, make these fun treats in this how-to video.

 Special equipment: A reliable candy/fat thermometer is crucial for getting an accurate read on the syrup.